CESSDA ERIC Offers International Data Services and Training to Researchers

 CESSDA Data Archiving Guide

-The Data Archiving Guide (DAG) is still under development, but is designed to provide new employees at social science data archives with a general understanding of the done by data archives.
-It currently covers topics such as necessary policy documents, pre-ingest, ingest and curation activities for high quality data documentation and dissemination.
+The Data Archiving Guide (DAG) is designed to provide new employees at social science data archives with a general understanding of the done by data archives.
+It covers topics such as necessary policy documents, pre-ingest, ingest and curation activities for high quality data documentation and dissemination.

 CESSDA Data Archiving Guide (Opens in a new tab)